 Princeton Docket # 14-3008-1

-A nerve guidance channel (NGC) is a synthetic technology for guiding peripheral nerve regrowth to facilitate nerve regeneration and is an attractive clinical treatment alternative to autografts for nerve injuries.
-Conventional NGCs are linear and not customizable to complex nerve injuries, such as the ability to simultaneously guide sensory and motor nerve reinnervation.
+Nerve regenerations such as peripheral nerve regeneration is an important field, as damage to peripheral nerves results to over 200,000 annual nerve repair procedures in the U.S. alone.
+A nerve guidance channel (NGC) is one of the technologies for guiding peripheral nerve regrowth to facilitate nerve regeneration and is an attractive clinical treatment alternative to autografts for nerve injuries.
+However, conventional NGCs are linear and not customizable to complex nerve injuries, such as the ability to simultaneously guide sensory and motor nerve reinnervation.

 This invention is a patient-specific complex nerve conduit regeneration technology fabricated via a combination of 3D scanning, 3D design, and 3D printing techniques.
-Briefly, 3D scanning is used to acquire anatomically accurate 3D models of nerve injuries, which are then processed and optimized in a computational environment, and finally the 3D models are used to precisely fabricate patient-specific 3D NGCs via 3D printing.
+Briefly, 3D imaging on the missing or damaged section of the nerve pathway is used to generate anatomically accurate 3D models of nerve injuries, which are then processed and optimized in a computational environment, and finally the 3D models are used to precisely fabricate patient-specific 3D NGCs via 3D printing.
 The conduit-based device can also contain biochemical cues (BCs) with high spatial resolution in both uniform and gradient distributions embedded via the same one-pot 3D printing process.
-Complex nerve injury regeneration has been demonstrated and validated in rat models.

 • Complex peripheral nerve injury treatment